scala/scala3/tests/bench/transactional/results.md

 incurs about a 14% performance hit (maybe due to the extra code generated; it's hard to pin down what it is).

-Note: We compaute relative performance differences by comparing the second-best test runs of each series with each other.
+Note: We compute relative performance differences by comparing the second-best test runs of each series with each other.

 In the megamorphic benchmark, it's the other way round.